RefurbishedCommodore/Other/SNES/PAL/SNSP-CPU-01/Ser. No. UP11370647/README.md

 </div>

 There are no clear indications from these measurements as to what is causing the black screen.
-From some Google searching, I know that there are many SNES consoles with a black screen where the culprit is either a faulty CPU-A or PPU-1.
+From some Google searching, I know that there are many SNES consoles with a black screen where the culprit is either a faulty `CPU-A` or `PPU-1`.
 So, I will start by replacing these.

 ## Replacing the CPU

 Desoldering a 100-pin chip is a first for me.
 I eventually managed to get it desoldered, but it was not as easy as I had anticipated.
 But this is the way it must be.
 Learning is hard!

 Before desoldering, the area surrounding the CPU-A is covered with Kapton tape.
-To remove the CPU-A chip, plenty of flux is added to all the pins, and then hot air (set to 370–390 °C) is applied in a circular motion.
+To remove the `CPU-A` chip, plenty of flux is added to all the pins, and then hot air (set to 370–390 °C) is applied in a circular motion.
 The chip is lifted with a pair of tweezers, and the area is cleaned with desoldering wick and isopropanol.
 See the pictures below.

 <p align="center" float="left">
     <img src="Images/Main_07.jpeg" alt="Description" width="500">
     <img src="Images/Main_08.jpeg" alt="Description" width="500">
 </p>

-A replacement CPU-A is taken from another [SNES](https://github.com/RefurbishedCommodore/Other/blob/main/SNES/PAL/SNSP-CPU-01/Ser.%20No.%20UP12155876/README.md) and soldered in.
+A replacement `CPU-A` is taken from another [SNES](https://github.com/RefurbishedCommodore/Other/blob/main/SNES/PAL/SNSP-CPU-01/Ser.%20No.%20UP12155876/README.md) and soldered into place.

 <p align="center">
     <img src="Images/Main_09.jpeg" alt="Description" width="600">
 </p>

-With the new CPU-A in place, the console is tested with the Burn-in Test Cartridge again.
-And the result: **SUCCESS** — all tests passed.
+With the new `CPU-A` in place, the console is tested with the Burn-in Test Cartridge again.
+And the result: SUCCESS — all tests passed.

-NOTE: This does not mean that everything is working fine, but at least the console now appears to be working.
+**NOTE:** This does not mean that everything is working correctly, but at least the console now appears to be functioning.
 More testing will be carried out later.

 <p align="center">
     <img src="Images/Main_10.png" alt="Description" width="600">